decipherhub/Cryptography/content/Basic Cryptography/PKI.md

 In a public key cryptosystem, the most important aspect is to securely publish the public key.
 For example, suppose Bob has published his public key on the internet.
 Alice can obtain Bob’s public key from the internet in order to send him a message.
 However, if there is no way for Alice to verify that the public key she obtained truly belongs to Bob, a problem arises.
 If a malicious attacker disguises their own public key as though it were Bob’s, then any message Alice sends would go to the attacker instead of Bob, posing a serious security threat.

 ### Publishing Public Keys through a Trusted Server
 To address the issue described above, one can consider publishing the public key in a secure environment via a trusted server.
+In this scenario, Alice can request Bob's public key from the server and obtain it.
 This trusted server verifies that Bob’s public key indeed belongs to Bob, making it very difficult for an attacker to pass off their own public key as Bob’s.
 For this to work, Bob must prove to the server that he really is Bob before registering his public key.
 Once the server verifies Bob’s identity, Bob’s public key is officially registered.
 This allows users to safely obtain Bob’s public key through the trusted server.
 However, one drawback of this method is the potential server overload if many users attempt to access it simultaneously.

 ### Public Key Certification via Certificates